Which Labor Law Posters are Required?

 Employee Polygraph Protection Act

-Employee Rights under the Uniformed Services Employment and Reemployment Right Act (USERRA)
+Employee Rights under the Uniformed Services Employment and Reemployment Rights Act (USERRA)

 Employee Rights Under the National Labor Relations Act (unionized workforces and some federal contractors)

-*The DOL also offers the FirstStep Poster Advisor helper which runs an employer through a series of questions to determine if there are additional posters required.
-It is recommended that all employers use this tool as certain employers may be required to post additional posters not listed above.
+*The DOL also offers the FirstStep Poster Advisor helper, which takes an employer through a series of questions to determine if there are additional posters required.
+It is recommended that all employers use this tool, as certain employers may be required to post additional posters not listed above.

 Postings for Federal Contractors*:

-All employers (regardless of state) need to post the following posters if they are applicable to their federal contractor status. *You may also find guidance on the DOL poster webpage for federal contractors.
+All employers (regardless of state) must post the following posters if applicable to their federal contractor status. *You may also find guidance on the DOL poster webpage for federal contractors.

 Davis-Bacon and related Acts